gokturktopar/pos-app/backend/README.md

 # Pos Payment App

-This project was written Nodejs +V14.
+This project was written with Nodejs +V14.

 # Getting started